10-Is-Mana/ICU_LING_RAs/README.md

   - type `python3 convertPDF.py [the path to the folder where plots are] [the path to the destination folder]`

-**Test the program with the small number of pdfs first to see if it works correctly** Sample checklists
+**Test the program with the small number of pdfs first to see if it works correctly** sample checklists
 - [ ] Is the merged file generated in the folder you want? if no, the path might be incorrect.
 - [ ] The name of the plot and the plot match? (the name of the pdf might cause this problem, it should be fixed by change the index of `pathlist`)
 - [ ] The layout is what you want? if no, change the layout as you prefer.

 ## The program doesn't work?
-- Read error messages, if you don't understand what it means, google it.
+- read error messages, if you don't understand what it means, google it.
-- Read documentations of packages.
+- read documentations of packages.
 - Google other usecases of packages.

 ## References